NIEM/NIEM.github.io/json/json-schema/index.md

 ```json
 {%include_relative instance.json %}
 ```
-A complete NIEM-conforming example of a JSON court scheduling exchange adapted from the LegalXML Electronic Court Filing (ECF) 5.0 specification is [also available](./sample-scheduling)
+A complete NIEM-conforming example of a JSON court scheduling exchange adapted from the LegalXML Electronic Court Filing (ECF) 5.0 specification is [also available](./sample)

+{% include icon-list.html links=page.links %}